Armenia violates ceasefire with Azerbaijan 27 times

 |

-Over the past 24 hours, Armenian armed forces have 27 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry said Dec.
-26.
+Military units of the armed forces of Armenia violated ceasefire 27 times throughout the day, the Azerbaijani Defense Ministry said Dec.
+30.

+Armenian armed forces, located in Dovekh, Shavarshavan, Voskevan villages and on nameless hills in Noyemberyan region, on nameless hills in Ijevan region, in Chinari village of Berd region subjected to fire the positions of the Azerbaijan Army located in Kamarli, Ashaghy Eskipara, Jafarli villages and on nameless hills in Gazakh region, in Aghdam, Aghbulag villages of Tovuz region.

+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Taghibeyli village of Aghdam region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Aghdam regions.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.